-From COVID to Malaria: The potential of mRNA vaccines | DW | 29.07.2021
+From COVID to malaria: The potential of mRNA vaccines | DW | 29.07.2021

 Scientists want to take advantage of the process with vaccines that deliver artificially produced mRNA to ribosomes.

-The mRNA in vaccines carry the building instructions, as it were, for certain surface proteins of pathogens (Ed.: things that make us sick).
+The mRNA in vaccines carry the building instructions, as it were, for certain surface proteins of pathogens (otherwise known as things that make us sick).

 So, in the case of SARS-CoV-2, the virus that causes the COVID-19 illness, mRNA vaccines inform our ribosomes about the COVID spike protein — the thing that hooks into our cells and infects us.

 And scientists would like to do the same with cancers.
 They are trying to identify specific characteristics on the surface of cancer cells and develop an artificial mRNA.
-The hope being that that mRNA would then help the body produce an appropriate immune response to the cancer.
-The same goes for bacterial infections and so-called plasmodia, such malaria.
+The hope is that mRNA would then help the body produce an appropriate immune response to the cancer.
+The same goes for bacterial infections and so-called plasmodia, such as malaria.

-The most significant difference between a mRNA vaccine and "live-attenuated" or "dead vaccines" is that those more traditional ones carry disabled viruses with the respective surface proteins with them.
+The most significant difference between an mRNA vaccine and "live-attenuated" or "dead vaccines" is that those more traditional ones carry disabled viruses with the respective surface proteins with them.

 mRNA vaccines, on the other hand, trigger the production of those proteins in the cells.